Do you need a key copy made? Are you looking for a convenient place near you? This is a pretty common need and very cheap and easy to get done.

 Below we have listed 28 different places where you can have copies of keys made.

 Most of them charge between $2 and $5 to buy the blank and cut the key.

 If you need to get locks in your home rekeyed – read this section.

 Where to Get Keys Made Near You

-We’re so glad you asked!
-There are many options for getting a key copy made.
+There are many options for getting a duplicate key made.

 Typical House Keys costs $2.49 to $5